alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns/index.md

 ## Conclusion

 Platform engineering is not doomed, but it is challenging.
-It drastically changes the way your organization works—for the better!
+It drastically changes the way your organization works! for the better!
 However, success requires a systematic approach to change.

 The symptoms reveal the antipatterns.
 Identify these symptoms and correlate them with your strategy.
 If you see a strong correlation, you’ve found the antipattern, and you’ll have a clearer idea of the outcomes it may bring.